 READING THROUGH THE PSALMS

 Welcome, friends!
 The purpose of this document is to guide you through a yearlong encounter with the book of Psalms.
 In total, Psalms includes 150 different songs, divided into 5 sections or “books.”
 We want to encourage everyone in our church to set a goal of studying 5 psalms each week.
 To help you with this, we have prepared a few questions for reflection/discussion, as well as a brief prayer you can use to focus your time with God.
-Over the course of this year, the Preaching Team at Revolution will be expanding this document to keep up with you as you read!
 The book of Psalms is an incredible resource for all Christians, as it does more than perhaps any other book in the Bible to show us a living example of how we communicate, both personally and corporately, with God.
 We genuinely believe that by spending a year engaging with these texts, our church community will emerge not only with a deeper faith, but also with a clearer understanding of what it means to be people of hope.
 Thank you for walking alongside us in this project!
+You can access these guides by using the following links:

 Psalm 1: The Way of the Righteous and the Wicked